ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

 ### 4. Bridge Cameras

-Now this is the type I despeately wanted to hilight.. :D and my favourite type.
+Now this is the type I despeately wanted to highlight.. :D and my favourite type.

 A bridge camera is a type of digital camera that is designed to bridge the gap between point-and-shoot cameras and DSLR cameras.
 They are generally larger and more feature-rich than point-and-shoot cameras, but smaller and less expensive than DSLRs.